 I could call for mobile detailing, but that gets SO expensive over time.
 So in an effort to stay married to keep my kids from making a mess in the car, I invested in some of the best car cleaning products, and have come up with some car cleaning hacks.
 Here are my tips so far…

 Before having kids, I was hella spontaneous.
 Whether it was last minute dinner plans, answering a friends invite of “let’s go out!” or literally leaving brunch to hit the road and go to Vegas, I was up for it all and with very few questions.
-So you can only imagine the ton of bricks that hit me when I had this tiny little baby that needed bottles and diapers and wipes and extra outfits and binkys and a suitcase full of miscellaneous items for a quick trip to Target.
+So you can only imagine the ton of bricks that hit me when I had this tiny little baby.
+A baby that needed bottles and diapers and wipes and extra outfits and binkys and a suitcase full of miscellaneous items for a quick trip to Target.
 I mean, how much stuff do I need to run errands with kids?

 And it’s not just the stuff – the stuff is manageable, and you can tackle leaving the house with a bunch of kids.
 But you have to know where you’re going!
 And I’m not just talking how to get there fastest.
 There are a lot of things you never realized you need to consider before picking a location to take your kids.
 So now, I basically never leave the house without answering these six questions first.